 This photo shows an American soldier of the 19th Infantry defending a position in Korea during the grim fighting of July 1950.
 It's from the website The Korean War, produced by B.L.
 Kortegaard.

-The Viet Nam War was another well-intentioned but confusing effort to stop the spread of communism in Asia.
+The Vietnam War was another well-intended but confusing effort to stop the spread of communism in Asia.
 The war provoked a determined anti-war movement in the United States and opened cultural and social fissures that still haven't been closed 35 years after the war ended in 1975.